 The PEM Centre provides expertise in the areas of:

-The PEM Research Centre, based in IT Sligo provides Industry focussed research and development of precision engineering, manufacturing and materials technologies and innovations.
+The PEM Research Centre, based in IT Sligo provides Industry-focused research and development of precision engineering, manufacturing and materials technologies and innovation.
 We work with companies at all stages of their research and innovation journey and across the full spectrum of Technology Readiness Levels (TRLs)

 Our aim at The PEM Research Centre is to:

 To service the needs of industry - working with companies to provide solutions to engineering, manufacturing, and technical problems across their value chain.

 To contribute to the technical and academic body of knowledge within the Precision Engineering & Manufacturing sector, and to transfer that knowledge to Industry.

 The PEM Research, Development & Innovation capabilities provide industry with a unique RD&I support offering in precision engineering, manufacturing, and materials, which is underpinned by our experience and the expertise of our Principal Investigators, all who have individually achieved notable research achievements through engagement with industry.